 How do you release the money?

-The ATO will withhold the appropriate amount of tax (your marginal tax rate less a 30% offset or 17% if the Commissioner is unable to estimate your expected marginal rate) and then send the balance to you.
+The ATO will withhold the appropriate amount of tax (your marginal tax rate less 30% or 17% if the Commissioner is unable to estimate your expected marginal rate) and then send the balance to you.

 The ATO says it will take approximately 12 business days to process your request.
 A payment summary will also be sent which will include the total amount of tax withheld.

 Once your money is released you have up to 12 months to sign a contract to purchase or construct a home.
 Once you have requested a release, you’re unable to request another one.